iamaanahmad/alpenglow-verifier/README.md

 **(Scene: Opening shot of the Alpenglow Verifier dashboard)**

 **Narrator**: "Welcome to the Alpenglow Verifier—a tool for formally verifying the correctness of Solana's Alpenglow consensus protocol.
-In this video, we'll walk through how it works."
+This project is our submission for the Superteam India Hackathon, and in this video, we'll walk through how it works."

 **(Cut to: Specification page)**

 **Narrator**: "Here on the **Specification** page, you can see the complete TLA+ model of Alpenglow.
-We've broken it down into modular components like Votor, Rotor, and the certificate logic to make it easier to understand."
+We've broken it down into modular components like Votor, Rotor, and the certificate logic to make it easier to understand, fulfilling the hackathon's requirement for a complete formal spec."

 **(Cut to: Properties page)**

 **Narrator**: "The **Properties** page defines what we're trying to prove.
-We've formalized key guarantees, like 'no conflicting blocks can be finalized' (Safety) and 'the network always makes progress' (Liveness)."
+We've formalized key theorems from the whitepaper, like 'no conflicting blocks can be finalized' (Safety) and 'the network always makes progress' (Liveness)."

 **(Cut to: Dashboard, user fills out the form)**

 **Narrator**: "To start a verification run, you can configure a model on the **Dashboard**.
-You can set the network size, the number of Byzantine nodes, and choose from different adversarial scenarios."
+You can set the network size, the number of Byzantine nodes, and choose from different adversarial scenarios, allowing us to perform the exhaustive model checking required by the challenge."

 **(Cut to: Verification Runs page, showing a 'Failed' run)**